 Specifically, I think this feel could work wonders for back sleepers.
 There’s enough pressure relief here to alleviate tension at the shoulders and hips while providing steady support at the lumbar region.
 Strict side sleepers may find that the mattress is a touch too firm for their needs.
 Similarly, strict stomach sleepers likely won’t get the support they need at the lower back to prevent bowing of the spine.

 The Leesa is not a particularly bouncy mattress, but it doesn’t isolate motion as well as the Nectar.
 So, I’d steer couples towards the Nectar.

-After rolling around on the Nectar, I decided to give this memory foam mattress a 6 out of 10 on the firmness scale.
+After rolling around on the Nectar, I also decided to give this memory foam mattress a 7 out of 10 on the firmness scale.
 When compared to the industry standard of 6.5 for medium firmness, this mattress is slightly on the firmer side.
 However, the longer you lie on this bed the farther you sink into its layers, so after an hour or so on the Nectar this bed should actually feel quite soft!
 So I’d say it is a softer bed than the Leesa is.

 However, stomach sleepers may find that the mattress isn’t quite firm enough to support their slumber preferences.
 I’d also generally steer back sleepers towards the slightly firmer Leesa, but if you’re a back sleeper who prefers a softer feel, I think the Nectar could work for you.